cccbr/online-documents/content/docs/040-navigation-menus/index.md

 *Figure 1: First part of the chapters menu*

 How does Hugo know in what order the chapters should appear?
 They do appear in the order of the chapter folders in a directory listing or in the online repository but, as we said in [Files & Folders](../015-files-and-folders), that is because we have - for convenience - started each folder name with a three digit code which has no meaning to Hugo.
-The answer lies in some Markdown code at the top of each chapter.
+The real answer lies in some Markdown code at the top of each chapter.
 In the 'Introduction' chapter of *Belfry Projects* this is:

 ```
 ---